 Agricultural businesses across Wales also benefit from the Direct Payments to Farmers scheme (external website), worth around £230m a year.

 To achieve greater impact, the Structural Funds, Rural Development Plan and Fisheries programmes (known as European Structural and Investment funds) have been developed and will be delivered in an integrated way so that funding opportunities are maximised across the different funds.

 Wales will also benefit from the European Territorial Co-operation programmes, which includes the Ireland / Wales Cross-border programme.

-We also want organisations to maximise the benefits of EU directly managed programmes, such as the research and innovation Horizon 2020 programme, worth £65 billion across the EU, and COSME, Creative Europe, Connecting Europe and ERASMUS which promote business competitiveness, creative and cultural industries, transport, energy and digital networks, and studying opportunities abroad.
+We also want organisations to maximise the benefits of EU directly managed programmes, such as the research and innovation Horizon 2020 programme, worth £65 billion across the EU, and COSME, LIFE, Creative Europe, Connecting Europe and ERASMUS which promote business competitiveness, creative and cultural industries, transport, energy and digital networks, and studying opportunities abroad.

 2007–2013 Structural Funds programmes